V Empire or Dark Faerytales in Phallustein: Title

 The Gospel of Filth, a definitive history of the band and its influences, written by Gavin Baddeley and Dani Filth and published in 2010, refers to this record throughout as V Empire.
 Due to the typographic sizing and spacing of the record's cover art, however, it has been widely read as Vempire in the years since its release.
 References like AllMusic and Discogs continue to retain the latter spelling, while some recent interviews appear to indicate that the band also pronounce it "Vempire" in conversation.

-Release

-V Empire or Dark Faerytales in Phallustein was released on 22 April 1996.

-It was reissued in 2012 by record label The End.